MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-to-excel-online.md

   - PowerApps
   - D365CE
 ---
-# Open your app data using Excel Online
+# Open your app data in Excel Online

 Open your app data in Excel Online and make quick edits or do a ad-hoc analysis.
 You can make changes to your app data in Excel Online and then save the updated information back your app.